blacklane/go-libs/RELEASING.md

 ## Start a release

-First, decide which module sets will have their versions chagned and what those versions will be.
+First, decide which module sets will have their versions changed and what those versions will be.

 ### Create a release branch